-While Canadians have gone about the business of life, the nation is being inundated with ‘foreign investors’ buying up huge tracts of their land, with some parcels larger than some kingdoms.
-However, instead of Canadians profiting from all this investment, Canada is literally becoming a global community garden, with some new land owners ready to defend their newly purchased land’s bounty, and the right to exploit it as they see fit, with whatever force against Canadians that they deem necessary.
+It appears that Canadian water rights are for sale, for while Canadians have gone about the business of life, the nation’s been inundated with ‘foreign investors’ buying up huge tracts of their land, with some parcels larger than some kingdoms.
+But instead of Canadians profiting from all this foreign real estate investment, Canada’s literally becoming a global community garden, and a foreign owned food supply.
+Some new land owners are ready to defend their newly purchased land’s bounty, and their right to now exploit it as they see fit, with whatever force against Canadians they deem necessary.

-Some of that bounty is water.
-Clean, clear water.
-Canada has huge bodies of fresh water that are on, or border private land, and fresh water is fast becoming one of the most valuable commodities on Earth.
-But, water doesn’t have to be shipped in its natural state to still be incredibly valuable.
+Some of that geographic and geologic bounty is water.
+Clean, clear water, one of the most precious commodities on Earth.
+And because Canada has huge bodies of fresh water that are on, or border private land, said fresh water is fast becoming one of the most valuable commodities on Earth.
+However, water doesn’t have to be shipped in its natural state to still be incredibly valuable.
 By using Canada’s fresh water to raise their livestock and crops, foreign corporations and governments don’t have use their own land and water for those resources.
 Nor do they have to deal with any of the subsequent pollution and over-fertilization that leaves the land void of life.

-The result has been that instead of foreign nations purchasing Canadian goods and commodities from Canadians, they now buy from international corporations who use Canadian land to supply their needs, and Canadian export laws, subsidies and tax breaks to inexpensively extract and export those resources globally, whether they be wheat or oil, and then sell them for huge profits, in turn exploiting consumers at the other end.
+The result has been that instead of foreign nations purchasing Canadian goods and commodities from Canadians, they now buy from international corporations who use Canadian land to supply their needs, and exploit Canadian export laws, subsidies and tax breaks to inexpensively extract and export those resources globally, whether they be wheat or oil, and then sell them for huge profits by exploiting consumers at the other end.

 In 2014, Almarai paid $47.5 million for just 9,800 acres in La Paz County, Arizona, an alfalfa-growing region that is sparsely populated, but is exempt from severe water restrictions imposed on Phoenix, Tucson and other large Arizona cities, exempting the land from a 1980 state law designed to protect the state’s aquifers.
 John Szczepanski, director of the U.S. Forage Export Council, said of the Saudi’s land purchases, “It flies in the face of economic reason.
 You’ve taken on all of the risk a farmer has.
 The only way you can justify that, is that they’re really not trying to make a profit.
 They’re trying to secure the food supply.”

-It is common knowledge that Saudi Arabia has attempted to grow its own water-intensive crops to support its food chain for decades, rather than having to rely on farms abroad.
+It’s common knowledge that Saudi Arabia has attempted to grow its own water-intensive crops to support its food chain for decades, rather than having to rely on farms abroad.
 However, scarce supplies of fresh water caused by their oil and gas industries forced them to reverse that policy about eight years ago.
 To conserve additional water, the country banned selected crops.
-That means as of 2016, the Saudi kingdom will no longer produce wheat, or green fodder – livestock feed derived from crops like alfalfa – for at least the next three years, but only in Saudi Arabia.
+That meant that as of 2016, the Saudi kingdom no longer produce wheats, or green fodder – livestock feed derived from crops like alfalfa – for at least three years, but only in Saudi Arabia.

 And, speaking of dwindling resources, as more and more nations have taken significant measures to protect their dwindling resources, Canada seems to be in a frantic race to sell off everything it can, as fast as it can, and doesn’t care if it gets less than fair value for what is left of its rapidly depleting resources.
 In fact, bigger and bigger mass extraction projects are being planned and built all the time.
 Perhaps, instead of being exploited by countries like Saudi Arabia, Canada should use the experience to learn from them, and by doing so, begin to profit immensely.